 Town & Country Estate Project

-When the lot next door to the Trout Family came on the market, they saw an opportunity to build the home they love in the quiet nook of Town and Country that they didn't want to leave.
+When the lot next door to the Trout Family came on the market, they saw an opportunity to build a home they love in the Town and Country neighborhood they loved.
 The family had outgrown the formal and ornate style it was built in, they saw an opportunity to build a custom home the felt fresh, up-to-date and would provide more entertainment and gathering space for this close-knit family of six.

 This home, completed in 2021 by Hibbs Homes and designed by architect Jim Bujelski, was recognized as the Custom Home of the Year by the St Louis Home Builder Association.

-From the outside in, this home is full with inspired moments that balance the traditional and modern to make it as inviting as it is beautiful.
-The Trout's home is a great example of how transitional design can fuse the best of both worlds to create a personalized look that can play cozy or formal, depending on the mood.
+From the outside in, this home is full of inspired design moments that balance the traditional and modern to make it as inviting as it is beautiful.
+This Georgian-inspired home is a great example of how transitional design can fuse the best of both worlds to create a personalized look that can play cozy or formal, depending on the mood.

 When it comes to curb appeal, they have it in spades from the moment the front elevation greets you with an understated formality.
 The exterior is a combination of Antique White brick and architectural cast stone that makes this home stand out.
 The cast stone frames the portico, window headers and sills, and extends along the front railing system.
 A louvered copper dormer and custom-designed copper finials accentuate the peeks of the home's soaring roof lines, adding heritage and grace.